matthewmain/kiss_the_sky/builds/v1.1/README.md

 <br>

 - [X] slidable sun shades to let user control which plants get sunlight
+- [ ] ability to pull a plant
-- [ ] basic gamification: grow a flower tall enough to reach the top of the viewbox in the fewest generations, "kiss the sky"
+- [ ] basic gamification: grow a red flower tall enough to reach the top of the viewbox in the fewest generations, "kiss the sky"
 - [ ] at startup, provide info about how app harnesses biological evolution via plant competition for height/light.
 - [ ] allow users to choose 1) "tiny white flower" or 2) "random garden" to "see what happens" as the years pass and the plants evolve. (maybe add option for one small & one large plant also.)
 - [ ] "Sew" button that kicks off initial falling seeds.